stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 The second is trickier: The two list arguments might be of different length.
 What are we supposed when that's the case?
 Return a list of the same length as the smaller of the two?
 Return an empty list?
-Or shouldn't we in most use cases expect the two lists be of the same length?
+Or shouldn't we in most use cases expect the two lists to be of the same length?
 How could we even describe such a precondition?

-### Length Indexed Lists
+### Length-Indexed Lists

 The answer to the issues described above is of course: Dependent types.
 And the most common introductory example is the *vector*: A list indexed